 - Go to this link and make sure you are on the iOS tab.

 - Tap on the blue Download profile button.

 - Tap Allow on the configuration profile permission dialogue box that shows up.

 - If you have an Apple Watch paired with your iPhone, iOS will ask you to choose the device on which you want to install the profile.
 Tap on iPhone.

 - On the Install Profile screen, tap Install on the top right corner.
 If asked, enter your device passcode.
 Your device will restart to complete profile installation.

-- Once your device restarts, go to Settings > General > Software Update and wait for the public beta update to show up.
+- Once your device restarts, go to Settings > General > Software Update and wait for the update to show up.
 Once it shows, tap on Download and Install.
 Once the update downloads, start the install process.
 This might take some time so make sure your iOS device has enough battery charge.

 Don’t forget to share your feedback on new features and issues with Apple, using the feedback app.